deltaDAO/wallet-generator/README.md

 wallet-generator create --name myWalletName --password mypassword
 ```

-It is also possible to create a wallet and export the encrypted JSON from a given `privateKey`` if desired:
+It is also possible to create a wallet and export the encrypted JSON from a given `privateKey` if desired:
 ```
 wallet-generator create --privateKey abcd123... --password mypassword
 ```

-5. Available Arguments
+**Available Arguments (create)**

 | Argument       | Shortform | Required  | Description |
 |----------------|-----------|-----------|-------------|